Crazydodo123/mari-linguistics/README.md

 This website probably contains a lot of security problems.
 There is only so much you can do in 12 hours with a sleep deprived brain.
 Please don't perform a SQL injection or anything similar.

-I wish you a good Join A Club Day!
+I wish you all a good Join A Club Day!